-A wonderful place to be, especially at sunset, Long Meg and Her Daughters.
+A wonderful place to walk to, especially at sunset, Long Meg and Her Daughters.
 Situated half way up the Eden Valley, by the village of Little Salkeld, near to Penrith.
-The sixth biggest stone circle in Europe, it is the largest in Cumbria and third largest in Britain.
-When you stand amongst the circle of stones you can see the huge circumference and imagine that Stonehenge would fit all to easily within it.
+The sixth biggest stone circle in Europe, it is the largest stone circle in Cumbria and third largest in Britain.
+When you stand amongst the circle of stones you can see the huge circumference and imagine that Stonehenge would fit as a whole within it, with ease.

 In a previous post I showed the much more commonly visited Castlerigg Stone Circle.
-Maybe there you have the larger mountains surrounding immediately, maybe its closer proximity to the usual Lake District haunts adds to easier tourism.
+Maybe there you have the larger mountains surrounding immediately, maybe its closer proximity to the usual Lake District haunts makes that one easier to travel to.
 Here at Long Meg and Her Daughters you are allowed peace to stroll, peace to look in wonder and you have the Pennines providing a perfect backdrop eastwards, with a wonderful sunset over the Lakeland mountains the other way if you come at dusk.

 But, lets look at why the great name and how it may have become…..